BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 66 ---

-![This is the logo for the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" written above it.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### **Measures **

-![This is the logo for the Joint Committee of the European Supervisory Authorities, featuring the name in grey, sans-serif, all-caps text on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of two European financial regulatory authorities side-by-side on a white background.
-On the left is the logo for ESMA, the European Securities and Markets Authority, which features the acronym "esma" inside a circle of blue stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, which has a blue, stylized cube icon above its name.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 202. Investment managers typically need to develop a good understanding of their customers